howtographql/howtographql/content/backend/graphql-ruby/1-getting-started.md

 It's time for you to create your project!

 First, you'll need to have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed on your system.
 If that's not the case, make sure to install it [now](https://www.ruby-lang.org/en/documentation/installation/).
+This tutorial requires version 2.3.0 or higher.

 <Instruction>